GraphQL vs REST: A Dialogue Between Frontend and Backend

 // Now stitch it all together on the client

-The obvious fix is to create a custom endpoint โ GET /api/dashboard โ that returns everything pre-assembled.
-And we did that.
-But then the design changed.
-They wanted to add the driver's name to each shipment.
-Then they wanted the last three status changes instead of just the current one.
-Each design change meant a backend ticket, a PR review, a deployment.
-The custom endpoint kept growing, returning fields that some views used and others didn't.
+Obvious response: build a custom endpoint.
+GET /api/dashboard that pre-assembles everything.
+Did that.
+Then the design changed โ add the driver's name to each shipment.
+Changed again โ show the last three status updates instead of just the current one.
+Every design revision meant a backend ticket, a code review, a deploy.
+The custom endpoint kept accumulating fields that some views consumed and others ignored.

 query Dashboard {